bbornstein/aoc/2021/day02/README.md

 ### Notes

+#### Python

 To run:

     $ ./aoc-2021-d02.py
     Part 1: 1925 pos *    879 depth =    1692075
+    Part 2: 1925 pos * 908844 depth = 1749524700

+#### Forth

+The input to this problem is particularly ammenable to Forth and as luck would have it, I've been learning the language!
+Although Forth is postfix, the ability to consume tokens from the input stream makes it easy to change to prefix or infix notation.
+That is, it would be more Forth-like if the input were formatted as:

+    5 forward
+    5 down
+    8 forward
+    3 up
+    8 down
+    2 forward

+Instead of:

+    forward 5
+    down 5
+    forward 8
+    up 3
+    down 8
+    forward 2

+But, again, it's not a problem.
+Even in my limited experience, I've observed Forth is sometimes prefix (see for example `VARIABLE Foo`, but perhaps that's out of necessity since for `Foo VARIABLE`, the interpreter / compiler would not recognize the word `Foo`.)

+Essentially, the Forth solution defines a Domain Specific Language (DSL) that exactly matches the problem input.
+No command parsing or conditionals are required!
+(Quickly and easily creating custom DSLs is one of the selling points of Forth.)

+To run:

+    $ ./aoc-2021-d02.fs
+    Part 1: 1925 pos * 879 depth = 1692075
+    redefined forward  redefined down  redefined up
     Part 2: 1925 pos * 908844 depth = 1749524700